mdogdope/cse210-tc03/README.md

-### Test Commit - Stockton Cannon
+### Stockton Cannon
-Computer Science major, 2nd semester, from Shelley, Idaho
+I'm a Computer Science major.
+This is my 2nd semester, and I'm from Shelley, Idaho